-Wilson explained thatthat way of thinking became even preeminent in GOP politics in 2010 during the rise of the Tea Party, in part because the internet had lowered the cost of communicating to a targeted audience.
+Wilson explained that such thinking became even preeminent in GOP politics in 2010 during the rise of the Tea Party, in part because the internet had lowered the cost of communicating to a targeted audience.

-Wilson, a prominent anti-Trump Republican, noted that he often is confronted by people who accuse him of being a “socialist, liberal, blah blah blah,” based solely on his opposition to President Trump.
+Wilson noted that as a prominent anti-Trump Republican, he often is confronted by people who accuse him of being a “socialist, liberal, blah blah blah,” based solely on his opposition to President Trump.

-“That’s how they look at everything, though this one prism of ‘are you a socialist liberal or are youa Trump supporter?’”
+“That’s how they look at everything, though this one prism of ‘are you a socialist liberal or are you Trump supporter?’”
 “The only thing they can ever say is ‘you don’t like Trump, therefore you’re a leftist.
-It’s kind of shocking and frightening at thesame time.”
+It’s kind of shocking and frightening at the same time.”

 Wilson said that none of the characteristics or beliefs shared by him or other anti-Trump Republicans could by any means be considered to be “of the left” – until now.